Guidelines number 048-1

 - mental health information as it relates to the nature of the death

-- if applicable, segregation and placement information as it relates to the location of the death
+- if applicable, Structured Intervention Unit and transfer information as it relates to the location of the death

 - reports regarding security patrols, counts and logs